 For example, think of Sam, a sales manager, who used to love his job.
 In fact, being a top performer himself, he succeeded in building a team of top performers from scratch.
 But lately, Sam seems constantly exhausted and avoids speaking with others at work.
 He started missing his deadlines, taking regular sick leaves and, despite being usually cool-headed, he snaps easily when something, no matter how minor, goes wrong.
 He’s giving his manager and team members a headache, and he’s dangerously close to getting fired, disciplined, or worse, put on a performance improvement plan.

 We can’t be sure about the cause of Sam’s altered behavior, but it could well be a textbook case of employee burnout.

 What is employee burnout?

-All these symptoms that Sam exhibits out of the blue — exhaustion, disengagement, absenteeism, lack of motivation and productivity, irritability — are all employee burnout signs, along with job dissatisfaction and lack of feelings of achievement.
+All these symptoms that Sam exhibits out of the blue – exhaustion, disengagement, absenteeism, lack of motivation and productivity, irritability – are all employee burnout signs, along with job dissatisfaction and lack of feelings of achievement.
 Burnout indicates that someone’s emotional and physical resources are spent, and they can no longer function properly at work, being constantly in an oxymoronic lethargic-hyperstressful state.
 It’s a serious mental health problem that can affect many people’s lives – as of May 2019, it’s classified as a mental condition by the World Health Organization.

 As a matter of fact, let’s look at some employee burnout statistics.
 In the US, 67% of full-time employees reported feelings of burnout with varying frequency, according to a Gallup survey.
 In Germany, an estimated 2.7 million employees felt burned out a few years back, and the country recently saw a spike in sick leave due in part to work-related mental health issues.
 And, according to a study completed in 2017, approximately a quarter of French workers were experiencing work-related “hyperstress.”